-The alphabet soup of school parent volunteer groups (PTA, PTO, etc.) and their meanings can be pretty confusing, especially since the differences between the organizations can very a lot!
+The alphabet soup of school parent volunteer groups (PTA, PTO, etc.) and their meanings can be pretty confusing, especially since the differences between the organizations can vary a lot!

-This post will clear up any and all confusion you might have about school parent group names.
+This post will clear up any and all confusion you might have about school parent group names so you can get clear on what the name means and what resources you have available at your disposal.

 What’s a PTO?

-PTO is the umbrella name for all school parent groups (think “facial tissues”) and they’re independent/stand alone organizations that do not feed up into a larger organization.
+PTO (Parent Teacher Organization) is the umbrella name for all school parent groups (think “facial tissues”) and they’re independent/stand alone organizations that do not feed up into a larger organization.

 PTOs generally have to learn on their own the best practices for running their group.